 Besides spending a good deal of time admiring at the beauty of Lake Bled, I rented a bicycle to the highly acclaimed Vintgar Gorge (Soteska Vintgar).
-It’s located just around 4 km northwest of Bled town and can be reached by hopping onto a bus at Bled Bus Station.
+It’s located just around 4 km north-west of Bled town and can be reached by hopping onto a bus at Bled Bus Station.
 But I opted for a bicycle ride to give me a better control of my time.
-Furthermore, that also allow me to stop and say hi to Julian Alps.
+Furthermore, that also allows me to stop and say hi to Julian Alps.
 So whenever the clouds decide to uncover its grandeur – I stopped to admire and the Alps sure didn’t disappoint.

 The amazing surrounding view of Julian Alps.
 Hey, Jule!

 The road leading to Vintgar Gorge looks fairly easy to navigate according to the map.
 But yet, I kinda went in the wrong direction several times around Prešernova cesta area due to the lack of road signs.
 I hereby thank the friendly local (Slovenians are a friendly bunch!) who pointed me towards the correct direction.
 And it becomes a no-brainer once I locate the road Cesta Vintgar.

 Soon enough, I am already buying a ticket from the ticket booth.